sintetizzatore/dsp/05a-python.md

 >> Values in a tuple should express different concepts, but values in a list should all express the same concept or belong to the same category.

 >> Tuples are usable as dictionary keys, but lists aren't.
-Basically, an object must suppor the hash function and lists can't do this.
+Basically, an object must support the hash function and lists can't do this.
 Lists are containers and other operations treat them like containers.
 Hashing lists by id could produce errors in instances where different lists have the same content or would produce a KeyError.
 Lists can be hashed by contents like tuples, but the errors would occur because of the mutability property of lists themselves.

 ---